laminlabs/lamindb/docs/organize.md

 Unlike sets of artifacts defined through folders or through metadata annotations, where it's possible that artifacts are added or removed, a `collection` _guarantees_ that you get one exact immutable set of artifacts.

-Artifacts are versiond based on the hash of their content.
-Collections are versioned based on the top-level hash of its artifact hashes.
+Artifacts are versioned based on the hash of their content.
+Collections are versioned based on the top-level hash of their artifact hashes.

-[^fkprotect]: Its foreign key is protected in the `ArtifactProject` link model.

 [^starsnowflake]: You can consider the SQL table underlying {class}`~lamindb.Artifact` your _fact table_ and all other tables for other entities your _dimension tables_ in a star or Snowflake schema ([see Wikipedia](https://en.wikipedia.org/wiki/Fact_table)).